 Online precision nitrogen management tool for corn grain, silage and sweet corn uses well-calibrated computer model and high-resolution weather data to fine-tune N rates and increase profits.
 Visit the Adapt-N Site to learn more.

 Provides agricultural and horticultural education through workshops, newsletters and consultations utilizing traditional and electronic means.
 Counties included in the program are: Albany, Columbia, Greene, Schenectady and Washington.
 Capital Area Agriculture site.

 Archive of webinars for Extension horticulture educators on wide-ranging subjects.
 Recent topics include vertical gardening, hydroponics, school gardens, invasive species, and more.
 View CCE Horticulture videos.

 Describes soil constraints and soil quality issues common to soils in New York and the Northeast, provides guidelines on how to conduct in-field qualitative and quantitative soil health assessment and background on Cornell soil health testing, and identifies management strategies for improving soil health based based on the test.
-View the manual.
+View the Soil Health manual.

 Targeted to ordinary people with a tendency towards mycophilia.
 Explore the fascinating world of fungi, from friendly yeasts and tasty chanterelles to athletes food.
 Even in the fullness of their horrific evilness, fungi are cool.
-Learn more.
+Visit the program website.